1996 Indianapolis 500: Second half

 At the halfway point, eleven cars had dropped out, and nine more would follow suit in the next 50 laps.
 The race restarted on Lap 105 with Davy Jones in the lead.
 Roberto Guerrero passed Buddy Lazier on the restart, but Jones quickly put 10 seconds on the Colombian.
-At that point, there were six cars on the lead lap.
+During the stint, Richie Hearn unlapped himself by passing Jones, running in sixth place at the time.

-Having lost twelve laps, the car of Fermín Vélez suffered a huge fire while on the backstraight, bringing out the yellow on Lap 119.
+Having lost twelve laps, the car of Fermín Vélez had a large fire while on the backstraight, bringing out the yellow on Lap 119.
 During the caution, Mike Groff, one of the lead runners in fifth place, suffered a broken oil line that spilled into his cockpit, managing to reach his pit box before rushing out of the car uninjured.
-Davy Jones and Roberto Guerrero pitted during the caution, leaving Buddy Lazier in the lead when the race restarted.
-Both Jones and Guerrero rapidly closed the gap on Lazier and Alessandro Zampedri, who remained a second behind.
+Davy Jones and Roberto Guerrero pitted during the caution, but Buddy Lazier and Alessandro Zampedri did not, hoping to avoid a late pit stop at the end of the race.
+As the race was restarted, both Jones and Guerrero rapidly closed the gap on Lazier and Zampedri, who remained a second behind.

-A timely caution on Lap 132, brought out by Mark Dismore's broken engine, set the stage in terms of fuel mileage.
-Buddy Lazier, Alessandro Zampedri and Richie Hearn pitted, the Italian driver making an additional stop to top off on fuel before the restart.
-This put them in position to finish the race with one more pit stop.
+A caution on Lap 132, brought out by Mark Dismore's broken engine, proved timely in terms of fuel mileage for Buddy Lazier, Alessandro Zampedri and Richie Hearn, who took the opportunity to pit, the Italian driver making an additional stop to top off on fuel before the restart, and they were in position to finish the race with one more pit stop in the alternate strategy.
 Both Davy Jones and Roberto Guerrero needed a caution before one of their two expected pit stops, or after their rivals had theirs.
-The Colombian driver had passed Jones on Lap 129, led the field at the restart, and held off an attempt at an outside pass by Jones on Turn 3.
+Guerrero had passed Jones on Lap 129, led the field at the restart, and held off an attempt at an outside pass on Turn 3.
 Jim Guthrie pulled into the Turn 3 warm up lane after 148 laps with fire on his car, although the race stayed green.